Cyclonecode/mysql-notification/README.md

 ## Compiling

-Notice that you may build the extension and install it using the supplied shell script:

-    sudo npm run build

-To clean up any files from a previous build you can execute:

-     npm run clean

-You can also build the extension, import the database and start the node server:
+You can find a makefile under the `mysql-plugin/src` folder, which can be used to compile and build the plugin.

-     npm run start
+    make MYSQL_INCLUDE_DIR/usr/local/mysql/include

+Compiles and builds the shared library.
+You will need to set `MYSQL_INCLUDE_DIR` before compiling.

+    make install MYSQL_PLUGIN_DIR/usr/local/mysql/plugin

+Copies the shared library to the mysql plugin dir specified by `MYSQL_PLUGIN_DIR` in the environment.

+    make clean

+Removes temporary files.

 ## Compiling manually

 - You first need to build your shared library using:

 ```
 $ gcc -c -Wall -fpic mysql-notification.c -o mysql-notification.o -I/path/mysql/headers
-$ gcc -shared -o mysql_notification.so mysql-notification.o
+$ gcc -shared -o mysql-notification.so mysql-notification.o
 ```

 Notice that you'll need to have the mysql headers installed on your system.